melo936/ChromiumHardening/flags/flags.md

 	* This flag is enabled by default on some/most devices
 	* If you don't experience the same problem, keep this flag default
 * #enable-webassembly-lazy-compilation
-	* This flag is placebo when JITLess mode and Strict Security mode in MS Edge are activated
+	* This flag is placebo when JITLess mode and/or Strict Security mode in MS Edge are activated
 * #overlay-strategies - **Occluded and unoccluded buffers (single-fullscreen,single-on-top,underlay)**
 	* Use this flag for Skylake or newer
 * #subframe-shutdown-delay